Michael A. Taylor Preview, Player Props: Twins vs. Guardians

 Michael A. Taylor At The Plate

-- In 16.0% of his games this season, he has homered, and 5.5% of his trips to the dish.
+- In 29 games this season (27.1%), Taylor has picked up an RBI, and in 12 of those games (11.2%) he had two or more.

-- Taylor has had an RBI in 29 games this season (27.4%), including 12 multi-RBI outings (11.3%).
 He has also driven home three or more of his team's runs in three contests.

-- He has scored in 32.1% of his games this year, with two or more runs scored in 5.7%.
+- In 34 of 107 games this year, he has scored, and six of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.